Adaptive & Intelligent Systems

 Problem

-Static interfaces treat all users the same, causing inefficient workflows and feature discovery issues.
+Static interfaces treat all users identically, leading to inefficient workflows and feature discovery issues.

 Solution

-Create systems that observe user behavior to automatically adapt layout and feature visibility while remaining transparent and user-controllable.
+Design systems that observe user behavior to automatically adapt layout and feature visibility, remaining transparent and user-controllable.

 Examples in the Wild